What is Microsoft Access?

 - Access is best for names, records, and relationships between lists.

 The real power of Access is in its relational database feature.
 This means it can connect information across different tables.
+For example, Table 1 could be Friends, Table 2 Cookie recipes, and Table 3 Batches (which links specific cookies to specific friends).

 Why Use Microsoft Access?